 Square foot gardens can be a simple wooden frame or can even become more elaborate vertical gardens:

-While I love the idea of a sprawling garden in all its glory, you can see how the tidy, manicured look of a Square Foot Garden might be appreciated in a variety of residential settings, especially if you’re tight on space.
+While I love the idea of a sprawling garden in all its glory, you can see how the tidy, manicured look of a square foot garden might be appreciated in a variety of residential settings, especially if you’re tight on space.

 In the traditional row garden, between every long row of green goodness there is an equal bare space for an aisle or path.
 Not only are these paths taking up space in your yard, they are prime territory for weeds and compact nearby roots.

 Now imagine a small 4 x 4 foot raised bed capable of growing all the produce a traditional garden can.
 The uniformly spaced plants crowd out weed growth, the ideal soil mix reduces the need every inch of soil remains aerated and fluffy, all areas of the bed can be reached easily for tending, and the small footprint means water savings.

 With square foot gardening’s easy but precise formula for deciding what to plant in each square foot, simply based on a plant’s general size at maturity, amateur gardeners are spared having to learn every plant’s particular spacing and nutritional needs.

 Sound too good to be true?
 How about this claim: